bigzijing/Geopython-Conference-2018/README.md

 ## Task 4.
 Refining Code
 - **Dataset used:** Umgebung.gpkg, union result from previous task
 - **Tools used:** Script Editor
-- **Objective:** Now that we have an overall impact area, we run an Intersection algorithm on it and the Environment layer to highlight the habitats that would be affected
+- **Description:** Now that we have an overall impact area, we run an Intersection algorithm on it and the Environment layer to highlight the habitats that would be affected
+- **Objectives:** More scripting with Processing algorithms, also introduction to function declarations

 #### Task 4.1.
 Performing Intersection on Environment and Impact Area
 You have already created your own script!
 Now that we are more familiar with scripting, we shall now cover the rest of the tasks using scripts \